bennypham/Void/README.md

 # Void
-Created a chat app in CS100 class at UCR
+Created an Android chat app in CS100 class at UCR